Nurture kinship: Alternative perspectives and critiques

 In all of the above examples that are argued to support the 'nurture kinship' perspective, alternative interpretations may be equally persuasive or more insightful.
 In many such small communities, which may be isolated (such as the ones of the Chuuk of Micronesia), the relatedness between members of a group is to be assumed.
-This may also be the case for an amerindian tribe, (such as the Hoti of Guyana, and the Bahian Amerindians).
+This may also be the case for an amerindian tribe (such as the Hoti of Guyana, and the Bahian Amerindians).
 So it can be argued that those bonds of affection are what naturally link parents to children exactly because of their existing relatedness.

 In many of these cases, even if 'symbolic valuation' (and explicit recognition) of blood is not present, most of the time nurturing may anyway be concentrated between (blood) siblings (e.g. the Piro of Amazonia).
 In the case of the Temanambondro of Madagascar, as in the above case of the Navajo, nurturing is a complementary element of kin-familial and social life and not an antithesis of it.
 Likewise, in the Bahain Amerindian (Brazil) case of fostering, the recognition of their legitimate parents does not cease to be made, and it is not rejected.
-Such attachment is only seen, however, in the perspective of the offspring, rather than in the one of the progenitors.
+Such attachment is only seen, however, in the perspective of the offspring, rather than in that of the progenitors.

-These samples show common elements between them but also with cases in other, including Western civilizacional (where milk or breastfeeding siblings and exposed children were common for centuries), similar cases where children are not able to be nurtured by their own birth parents but are nurtured by someone else, but they do not say in themselves that parents in general are not attached, in normal conditions, to their offspring, or if that is a common situation.
+These samples show common elements between them but also with cases in other, including Western civilizational (where milk or breastfeeding siblings and exposed children were common for centuries), similar cases where children are not able to be nurtured by their own birth parents but are nurtured by someone else, but they do not say in themselves that parents in general are not attached, in normal conditions, to their offspring, or if that is a common situation.